 Firstly, I will look at the size.
 The female has a slightly larger wingspan than the male.
 The wingspan range in the species is 50-64mm, with females at the upper end of the range.

 The best way to separate the male and female of the over-wintering dark generations based on appearance is by looking at the underside of the forewing.
-In the male, there is a much darker band present in the forewing margin, in the scalloped area of the forewing.
-This is shown in the following two photographs, which show the dark form of the Comma (the form that over-winters as an adult butterfly and breeds the following spring).
+In the male, there is a darker band present in the forewing margin, in the scalloped area of the forewing.
+This is shown in the following two photographs, which show the dark form of the Comma (the form that overwinters as an adult butterfly and breeds the following spring).
+The male underside is often more variegated in colour but there is a good deal of variation between specimens of both sexes, with many examples showing a more variegated appearance than the two examples shown below.

 Separating the sexes of the golden form (light form) that breeds in mid-summer based on the insect’s appearance is trickier.
 The sexes look very similar but, as is the case with the dark form, the indented area on the forewing leading edge (costa) is deeper and the tails on the hindwing are narrower and appear slightly longer in the male.